awesomerank/awesomerank.github.io/lists/JStumpp/awesome-android.md

 #### Video

 - [ijkplayer ★15308](https://github.com/Bilibili/ijkplayer) - Android/iOS video player based on FFmpeg n3.2, with MediaCodec, VideoToolbox support.
 - [Exoplayer ★7940](https://github.com/google/ExoPlayer) - ExoPlayer is an application level media player for Android, allow  playing audio and video both locally and over the Internet.
    Supports features like Dynamic adaptive streaming over HTTP (DASH), SmoothStreaming and Common Encryption
+- [Easy-Video-Player ★995](https://github.com/afollestad/easy-video-player) - Easy Video Player is very simple and easy to use in our app.

 #### Camera